mbay-ODW/Hero_App_Webform2Contact/README.md

 # Hero_Software_Webform2Contact

 ## Overview
 Hero_Software_Webform2Contact is a Python microservice designed to create a contact and a project within the Hero Software based on the content of a webform sent via email.

-Find more to Hero Software here on that [Link](https://hero-software.de).
+If you find Hero Software interesting or you want to try it out, you can create an account via my referral link here: [Link](https://hero-software.de/signup/helden-werben-helden?coupon=CzcIpg)

 Hero Software offers a GraphQL Api that can be used to automate several functionalites as well as integrate other 3rd party tools.